yduf/yduf.github.io/_posts/2022-12-13-game-bitboard.md

 - don't use a std::queue: you know in advance how much cell you will visit and can use an queueStart index to move forward the end of your storage (so you reimplement a queue on a an array without any rolling).
 - don't use any Hash: you can register in the very same array (or an other) which cell have been visited.

+- BFS without classes: bit store (advertised as 10-15% boost to performance) for Node storage
+- BFS without reset: ? 🚧 Not understood...

 see also
 - [A neat XOR trick](https://news.ycombinator.com/item?id=33948060) - used to find the first W-character window in which every character is unique.